kirillgashkov/taskwatch/README.md

 ### What is a session report?

 When your session is ended, you are presented its report (aka summary) in two
-forms: human readable and computer readable.
+forms: human-readable and computer readable.

-Human readable report makes it easy to see how much time you spent on this test, on breaks and on each individual task.
+Human-readable report makes it easy to see how much time you spent on this test, on breaks and on each individual task.

 Computer readable report makes it easy to parse and process the data.
 Each line